KILGORETROUT111/Grieg/examples/README.md

 - ✅ Works with `grieg-cli`
 - ✅ Shows **phase** output (ALIVE / JAM / MEM / VAC)

-If you're new here, start with examples/ counterfactuals.md

 ## How to run

 From repo root: